On the densities of covering numbers and abundant numbers: Upper bound computations

 In these calculations we need an upper bound for the quantities $A_y(x)$, which we numerically compute following the methods of Del\'eglise as outlined in Section \ref{sec:behrenddeleglise}.
 Unlike Del\'eglise, we will need to compute these values for a wide range of values of $y$.
 We largely follow his methods, except that we use a much larger values of $y$ (and a wider range of moments) which requires strengthening some of his inequalities to handle larger primes.
 The details are described in Appendix \ref{app:deleglise}.
 In what follows here we denote by $\widetilde{A}_y(x) \geq A_y(x)$ the numerical upper bound obtained by these calculations for a fixed $x$ and $y$.

 Our algorithm then proceeds as follows.
 We first fix parameters $Q$ and $Z$ with $Q$ a prime.
-We will consider values of $q<Q$ and $Z$ is a parameter that corresponds roughly with the size of the summands we will consider in the $W_<$ sums.
+We will consider values of $q<Q$, and the parameter $Z$ will correspond roughly with the size of the summands we consider in the $W_<$ sums.

-For abundant numbers, we define where $q_k$ denotes the $k$-th prime number.
+When computing the density of abundant numbers, we define where $q_k$ denotes the $k$-th prime number.
 After some numerical experimentation, we found that this function was a good measure of how deep to traverse the tree of smooth numbers to obtain good numerical values.
 We start by taking the set of integers

 We then take